 - NG-RAN Management Domain

 Coordination in management domains provides the SLS assurance from the overall management perspective.
-It also provides governance and goals for the 5GC NFs and gNBs..
+It also provides governance and goals for the 5GC NFs and gNBs.

+Closed Loop Coordination (CLC) of Hierarchical and peer-to-peer interactions are described in ETSI GS ZSM 009-1 [x].

 Editor’s NOTE: This will be revisited.